Hugo22O/chrome-autoplay/README.md

 ## The autoplay policy

-By default the autoplay policy is set to *User gesture is required -- Users don't need to interact with the document for video or audio sources to start playing automatically.*
+By default the autoplay policy is set to *User gesture is required -- Users need to interact with the document for video or audio sources to start playing automatically.*

 THe autoplay policy has three different options: